Menu

 Here's the text.

-Yokohama has the sea, port, greenery, history, region, people, and various attractions.
-We will deliver the color of this town as "Yokohama Aya Discovery".
-This time, I would like to talk about the connection between Noto (Ishikawa Prefecture) and Yokohama, which were severely damaged by the January earthquake.
+Yokohama with sea, port, greenery, history, region, people and various attractions.
+We will deliver the color of this city as "Yokohama Aya Discovery".
+This time, I would like to talk about the connection between Noto (Ishikawa Prefecture), which was severely damaged by the January earthquake, and Yokohama.

 Last Updated June 3, 2024